Ultimate travel packing list

 - Quality luggage is a good start, but nothing will protect your belongings like comprehensive travel insurance.
 With our comprehensive travel insurance, you’ll travel with confidence knowing you’re protected if the unexpected happens.

 Deciding what to pack in your checked luggage and what to take with you into the cabin can be stressful, especially with the number of restrictions enforced by airlines.
 Generally speaking, there are a few items that will never be allowed in your carry-on bags, including:

-- Sharp objects (such as razor blades, scissors, and knives)
+- Sharp items (e.g. scissors, razor blades and knives)

 - Liquids exceeding a certain volume

 The laws governing carry-on luggage can differ between airlines and whether you’re travelling internationally or domestically, so always do your research before packing your bags.